glic3rinu/passlib/docs/lib/passlib.utils.md4.rst

 .. note::

-    If MD4 support is detected in :mod:`!hashlib`, the :class:`!md4` class in this module will be replaced by a function wrapping hashlib's implementation, which should be faster, but otherwise behave exactly the same.
+    If MD4 support is detected in :mod:`!hashlib`, the :class:`!md4` class in this module will be replaced by a function wrapping :mod:`!hashlib`'s implementation, which should be faster, but otherwise behave exactly the same.